sal55/langs/MLang/readme.md

 ### Description

 * Old-fashioned (both devised in 1980s, and little changed)
-* Devoid of most trendy modern features (actually, they are embarrassingly unsophisticated for 2022)
+* Embarrassingly unsophisticated, they are devoid of most trendy modern features
 * Primitive type systems
 * No lambdas, closures, continuations, currying ...
 * Unsafe (eg. everything is mutable)